 Heritage Park real estate guide & listings for sale

-Small apartment buildings are the predominant housing type, representing around 40% of dwellings in Heritage Park, and the remainder are mainly large apartment buildings, single detached homes, and townhouses.
-This area has a good choice of housing sizes, ranging from lofts to four or more bedrooms.
-There are equal parts renters and owners living in this part of the city.
-A majority of the housing growth in this area took place between 1960 and 1980.
+Small apartment buildings are the predominant housing type, representing about 40% of dwellings in Heritage Park, and the remainder are mainly large apartment buildings, single detached homes, and townhouses.
+This neighbourhood is primarily composed of one bedroom and two bedroom homes.
+The proportions of renters and homeowners are about even.
+A majority of the housing growth in this neighbourhood happened between 1960 and 1980.